davidmalcolm/gcc-python-plugin/docs/basics.rst

        http://pygments.org/

+  * "lxml": The libcpychecker code uses the "lxml" internally when writing out error reports.

   * graphviz: many of the interesting examples use "dot" to draw diagrams (e.g. control-flow graphs), so it's worth having graphviz installed.